Governor Reynolds visits Mansion Museum, views Terry Branstad memorabilia

 In what was Charlie Thompson’s office, she saw Winnebago County memorabilia including a 1920 list of original donors to Pilot Knob, which was dedicated in 1925.
 She also was shown a photo of the men from the Civilian Conservation Corps that worked to build Pilot Knob.

-Reynolds also toured the former hotel guest room, Mr. Thompson’s bedroom and room of Ida Fuller (renowned for dance crew performances worldwide), the Sylvan Hugelen Room in honor of the former Leland aviator, and more.
+Reynolds also toured the former hotel guest room, Mr. Thompson’s bedroom and room of Ida Fuller, who was renowned for dance crew performances worldwide, the Sylvan Hugelen Room in honor of the former Leland aviator, and more.

 Reynolds said so much talent from small, local communities can help encourage Iowa’s younger generation.